 Which brings me to yet another ultimately fruitless exploration.

-As with so many others, Rowling deliberately set this one up — and then apparently forgot about it altogether, for she certainly did nothing with it.
+As with so many other situations, Rowling deliberately set this one up — and then apparently forgot about it altogether, for she certainly did nothing with it.

 According to Albus Dumbledore’s reading of the circumstances, Voldemort allegedly intended to create his sixth and final Horcrux from the death of Harry Potter.